Teen Pregnancy Prevention - Primary (TPP-P)

 Illinois Department of Human Services

-Adolescent girls and boys ages 10-18 and their parents/guardians in selected high need areas of the state.
+Adolescent girls and boys ages 10-18 and their parents in selected high need areas of the state.

-To reduce first-time teenage pregnancy, sexually transmitted diseases and HIV/AIDS, improve access to health services and increase the role of the schools and parents in addressing teen pregnancy prevention.
+To reduce first-time teenage pregnancy, sexually transmitted diseases and HIV/AIDS, improve access to health services and increase the role of the schools in improving pregnancy prevention education and services.

 |Program Expenditure (Numbers in 000's)